ractivejs/ractivejs.github.io/legacy/0.3.9/Mustaches.md

 ### Expressions

-Expressions are a big topic, so they have a {{{createLink 'Expressions' 'page of their own'}}}.
+Expressions are a big topic, so they have a [page of their own](Expressions.md).
 But this section is about explaining the difference between vanilla Mustache and Ractive Mustache, so they deserve a mention here.

 Expressions look like any normal mustache.
 For example this expression converts `num` to a percentage: